"The

 after her second surgery, the same man was sitting on her bed.

-didnt know, but was assured that God had heard our prayers.
-Hed chosen his own
+didnt know, but left assured that God had heard our prayers.
+Hed chosen his

 Also read: Matt.
 25:34-36, Luke 14:12-21, 1 Tim.
 5:9-10.

-We love to explore.
-Weve visited several very remote, essentially uninhabited,
+My family loves to explore.
+Weve visited several very remote, essentially

-almost roadless parts of the West, where the lightest rain literally made the few dirt
+uninhabited, almost roadless parts of the West, where the lightest rain literally made the

-roads slipperier than ice.
-Even at a crawl, all four wheels on our car simply slid
+few dirt roads slipperier than ice.
+Even at a crawl, all four wheels on our car

 But when my wife Yvonne became a Christian, shed received one marvelous gift: